nanodlp/docs/guide/troubleshoot.md

 * Make sure there is no insufficient or power fluctuation
 * Make sure cable between RAMPS and Pi is fine

+Another reason that may cause such issue is wrong configuration.
+When shutter code being used as it being processed in parallel with other code boxes.
+It could make NanoDLP receives commands in wrong order.
+It is much better to move any gcode inside shutter inputs to before and after layer gcode boxes.